Senior Lecturer and Researcher in LegalTech Contact: livio.robaldo@swansea.ac.uk

 SDFTagger

-SDFTagger is a general-purpose hybrid (rule-based and statistical) NLP technology that has been developed by my favourite researcher: myself :-) SDFTagger takes its name from my greatest work of art: "Sono Davvero Felice".
+SDFTagger is a general-purpose hybrid (rule-based and statistical) NLP technology that has been developed and used since my PhD.
 The architecture of SDFTagger is inspired by the TULE parser, a rule-based morpho-syntactic dependency parser for Italian authored by prof. Leonardo Lesmo, the supervisor of my PhD thesis.

 The core of SDFTagger are SDFRule(s).
 These are if-then rules in XML format able to associate words of an input text with certain (prioritized) tags.
 Tags are strings, which may be used in post-processing NLP procedures such as text classification, named entity recognition, sentiment analysis, etc. Some past applications where SDFTagger has been used are reported at the bottom of this page.